 - Financial assets held at amortised cost.
 These represent loans and loan-type arrangements where repayments or interest and principal take place on set dates and at specified amounts.
 The amount presented in the Balance Sheet represents the outstanding principal received plus accrued interest.
 Interest credited to the CIES is the amount receivable as per the loan agreement. - Fair Value Through Other Comprehensive Income (FVOCI) - These assets are measured and carried at fair value.
-All gains and losses due to changes in fair value (both realised and unrealised) are accounted for asset is disposed of.
+All gains and losses due to changes in fair value (both realised and unrealised) are accounted for

-Fair Value Through Profit and Loss (FVTPL).
+- through a reserve account, with the balance debited or credited to the CIES when the asset is disposed of. - Fair Value Through Profit and Loss (FVTPL).
 These assets are measured and carried at fair value.
 All gains and losses due to changes in fair value (both realised and unrealised) are recognised in the CIES as they occur.